ECC (Emergency and Critcal Care Service)

 An emergency veterinarian and a senior veterinary student will examine your pet.
 Following examination, the veterinarian will determine what problems need to be addressed, and will recommend necessary treatments and diagnostics to help your pet.

 If your pet is stable, it may be treated and sent home.
 If you pet is determined to require hospitalization, then you will be provided with a full estimate of costs associated with the recommended course of action.

 Pets will be referred back to the family veterinarian the following morning if stable.

 If you do not have a family veterinarian or if after discussion with your veterinarian it is determined that your pet requires continued treatment from specialists, then hospitalization at the University may continue until your pet is either stable enough to transfer or be discharged home.

-Your veterinarian will receive an update via phone, fax or email within 24 hours of your pet presenting to SAVES.
+Your veterinarian will receive an update via phone, fax or email within 24 hours of your pet presenting to ECC.